 Researcher biography

-Dr Sowmya Shetty is a teaching focussed academic at The University of Queensland.
-In her role as Lecturer in Interprofessional Education at Faculty of Health and Behavioural Sciences, she coordinates a first year large cross faculty course called HLTH1000 (Professional, People and Healthcare) .
-Sowmya leads the HaBS faculty-based Interprofessional Education curriculum, embedded into approx. 40 undergraduate and postgraduate offerings, across the year, within multiple programs at the faculty.
-Sowmya is also Discipline Lead for Oral Biosciences at the School of Dentistry.
+In her most recent role as Lecturer in Interprofessional Education at Faculty of Health and Behavioural Sciences, she coordinated a first year large cross faculty course called HLTH1000 (Professional, People and Healthcare) and led the HaBS faculty-based Interprofessional Education curriculum, embedded into approx. 40 undergraduate and postgraduate offerings,in 2024, within multiple programs at the faculty.
+This IPCP team recently won a HABS Teaching Award for Programs that Enhance Learning in 2024.

 She is currently focussed on student partnerships for improving course design, assessment and feedback, and is motivated to improve clinical and observational placement experiences for students especially in interprofessional education.
 She is currently working on creating open educational resources in collaboration with year 1-3 course coordinators with a view to co-design custom open access textbooks for UQ dentistry courses.
 These are being developed with student partner contribution and feedback, via Student Staff Partnership grants through UQ.